- The Catholic University of America: MA in Theatre History and Criticism, 2008

 - Plans and facilitates arts-based preschool and mixed-age primary lessons, focusing on visual art, creative drama, music, and movement in a Reggio-Emilia inspired space

 - Collaborates with co-teachers to ensure that classes are well-rounded and varied, reaching the whole child.

-- Teaches yoga classes, including Storytime Yoga (for toddlers and their caregivers) & Artful Yoga (for 5-7 year olds), and integrates yoga into the preschool curriculum
+- Teaches yoga classes, including Storytime Yoga (for toddlers and their caregivers) & Artful Yoga (for 5-7 year olds), and integrates yoga into the preschool and primary curricula

 - Acted as Arts Integration Specialist, collaborating with teachers on creating and facilitating lessons that bring the arts to core curriculum, for students in preschool and elementary school.